backupbrew/switchbrew/NV services.md

 | 2-3  | Cmd id (3)                              |
 | 4    | Shared memory size                      |

+Webkit applet creates the shared memory with perm = 0 and size 0x300000.

 ## Ioctls

 The ioctl number is generated with the following primitive (see Linux